Ole Miss vs. Baylor Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Baylor Stats and Trends

-- In Baylor's 13 games this season, it has nine wins against the spread.

-- The Bears have an against the spread record of 4-1 in their five games when underdogs by 0 points or more this year.
+- So far this year, the Bears have been installed as underdogs by a 0-point margin or more five times and are 4-1 ATS in those matchups.

-- Baylor has hit the over in 46.2% of its opportunities this season (six times in 13 games with a set point total).
+- Baylor has gone over the point total in 46.2% of its opportunities this season (six times in 13 games with a set point total).

 - Baylor is 7-3 against the spread and 9-1 overall in games when it scores more than 25 points.

-- The Bears have 14 giveaways this season, while the Rebels have 20 takeaways .
+- This season the Bears have 14 turnovers, six fewer than the Rebels have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.